 How do you select the right 3D printer for my design?

 It can be quite challenging to choose the right 3D printing technology for your specific applications.
-FDM is optimal for rapid prototyping and SLS and MJF tend to be better for larger production runs of complex parts, for instance.
-To help you select the best 3D printing process, we produced this handy guide.
+FDM is optimal for rapid prototyping while SLS and MJF tend to be better for larger production runs of complex parts.
+To help you select the best 3D printing process, we produced this useful guide.